Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-06-24-Neural_Architectures_for_Named_Entity_Recognition.md

 ![Lample et al. NAACL 2016](/img/Image/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-06-24-Neural_Architectures_for_Named_Entity_Recognition/character_embedding.PNG)

->>They found that the Stack-LSTM model is more dependent on character-based representations to achieve competitive performance.
->>they hypothesize that the LSTM-CRF model requires less orthographic information since it gets more contextual information out of the bidirectional LSTMs.
->>however, the Stack-LSTM model consumes the words one by one and it just relies on the word representations when it chunks words.
+>>They found that the Stack-LSTM model is more dependent on character-based representations to achieve competitive performance. they hypothesize that the LSTM-CRF model requires less orthographic information since it gets more contextual information out of the bidirectional LSTMs.
+However, the Stack-LSTM model consumes the words one by one and it just relies on the word representations when it chunks words.